It had its time of glory in the past. In ancient Greece, philosophy

 Science is the practice of rationality, while philosophy has

-disconnected from practice, because, in fact, there is no better
+because disconnected from practice, because, in fact, there is no

-way to understand rationality, that by practicing it.
-Which philosophers usually
+better way to understand rationality, than by practicing it.
+Which

 But... is this really awful if philosophy is dominated by cranks ?